-30. The accuracy of orbital data depends on a variety of factors, such as the quantity and accuracy of the measurements used, the distribution of measurements over the orbit determination arc, the geographical distribution of tracking sensors, and the suitability of the orbit determination and propagation techniques.
-Orbital data on functional and non-functional space objects may come from different sources.
+31. The accuracy of orbital data depends on a variety of factors, such as the quantity and accuracy of the measurements used, the distribution of measurements over the orbit determination arc, the geographical distribution of tracking sensors, and the suitability of the orbit determination and propagation techniques.

-- 31. For functional objects, orbital data are usually obtained by traditional means, such as processing of ground control station trajectory measurements derived from telemetry.
+32. For functional objects, orbital data are usually obtained by traditional means, such as processing of ground control station trajectory measurements derived from telemetry.
 An increasing number of functional space objects use on-board navigation techniques, but the required accuracy of the orbital data is mainly dictated by mission or operational requirements, and these do not necessarily meet the spaceflight safety requirements.
-Therefore, even for functional space objects it is also required to establish common approaches to achieving and maintaining the required accuracy of the orbital data.
 For space objects with no functioning on-board equipment, the only direct sources of orbital information are entities processing measurements acquired by radar and active, as well as passive, optical instruments.
-Radars constitute the primary source of information for large objects in LEO, while passive electro-optical sensors provide the majority of data for objects in high-altitude orbits. - 32.
-The current geographical distribution and capabilities of these sensors are limited and in many cases do not permit the timely derivation of orbits of suitable quality for conjunction analysis and subsequent decisions on collision avoidance manoeuvres.
-The problem becomes even more pronounced for the increasing number of small-sized intact space objects such as CubeSats. - 33.
-One currently unsolved problem for objects performing nearly continuous intentional changes of their trajectory, for example by means of electric propulsion engines, is the determination and prediction of the trajectory parameters and the estimation of their accuracy (position and velocity uncertainties).
-Another problem exists for non-functional space objects for which no accurate dynamical model of the orbital motion can be established due to unknown accelerations caused by outgassing, varying effective cross-section, uncertain surface reflection properties and other factors.
+Radars constitute the primary source of information for large objects in LEO, while passive electro-optical sensors provide the majority of data for objects in high-altitude orbits.

+33. The current geographical distribution and capabilities of these sensors are limited and in many cases do not permit the timely derivation of orbits of suitable quality for conjunction analysis and subsequent decisions on collision avoidance manoeuvres.
+The problem becomes even more pronounced for the increasing number of small-sized intact space objects such as CubeSats.